pipe01/flydigictl/README.md

 # flydigictl

-A utility for managing the configuration of [Flydigi](https://en.flydigi.com/) controllers.
+A utility for managing the configuration of [Flydigi](https://en.flydigi.com/) controllers on Linux systems.

 Currently supported: